Strategies and plans

 - The Best Practice Guidelines show proponents how ecotourism facilities can be effectively integrated into national parks through awareness of:

 - site values and constraints, appropriate site layout, design and construction

 - low energy footprint, water and waste systems

 - The Queensland Government will use the Best Practice Guidelines to assist the assessment of preliminary concepts and to determine whether the proposed ecotourism use of a national park aligns with national park values and can be undertaken in an ecologically sustainably manner.
 The guidelines will also be used to assess detailed proposals where proponents are invited to progress further in the process.

 - Proponents should refer to the best practice ecotourism development criteria and sample prompt questions outlined in the Best Practice Guidelines when preparing their EOI submission.

 Queensland Ecotourism Development Toolkit

-This Toolkit has been produced by the Department of Innovation, Tourism Industry Development and the Commonwealth Games in consultation with key landholding agencies (including the Department of Environment and Science), investors, the tourism industry and other key stakeholders.
+- This Toolkit has been produced by the Department of Tourism, Innovation and Sport in consultation with key landholding agencies (including the Department of Environment and Science), investors, the tourism industry and other key stakeholders.